erictung1999/cf-logs-downloader/README.md

                         Cloudflare.
 The end time is exclusive.
 You must follow the ISO 8601 (RFC 3339) date format, in UTC timezone.
                         Example: 2020-12-31T12:35:00Z
-  --exclude EXCLUDE     Specify the list of fields to be excluded from
+  --exclude field1,field2
-                        Logpull.
+                        Specify the list of fields to be excluded from Logpull.
 Separate each field by comma without spaces.
   --available-fields    Display the list of available fields used by the
                         program.
 These fields are also included in the logpull